adwinugroho/hugo-blog/content/article/now.md

 Now, I am a middle Backend Developer based in Tangerang, Indonesia for Diacon Medica Tech.
 A guy who loves to creating a REST for both mobile and front-end developers.
 I enjoy working in the health care technology industry.

+### 2022
+#### Diacon Medica Technologies
+- Working on vital services & become a code reviewer

 ### 2021
 #### Diacon Medica Technologies
 - Create REST API with other API such a NodeBB (community CMS), midtrans (payment), sendgrid (email gateway), verihubs (sms gateway)
 - Working with SDK like a AWS SDK or Firebase SDK
-- Working on vital services like transaction, hub etc.
+- Working on vital services like transaction, payment etc.
-- Create a clean architecture for GoLang
+- Create a GoLang clean architecture for services

 ### 2020
 #### Diacon Medica Technologies